Is Dolby Atmos good for music?

 One of my favorite discoveries from TIDAL’s Atmos Music collection is the eponymous album recently released by Lianne La Havas.
 It’s filled with great songs that are brilliantly performed, well recorded, and mixed to perfection.
 The a cappella choir part about three minutes into Weird Fishes sounds amazing.
-The performance is stunning, but so is the surround sound.
+The performance is stunning, but so is the immersive Atmos sound.

 Dolby Atmos Music on Blu-ray

 TIDAL’s Dolby Atmos Music streams use Dolby Digital Plus encoding.
 Atmos audio in Dolby Digital Plus is typically encoded at bitrates between 384 and 768 kilobits per second.
 CD-quality is 1,411 kbps.
 Spotify’s “high quality” stream is 320 kbps.